Worksheet: Electricity Transmission Networks

 - BMany electrical appliances are less efficient in colder temperatures.
 Thus, a greater electricity supply is needed for the same appliances to work as well.

-- DDuring winter, the weather is colder and it gets darker earlier in the evening.
+- CDuring winter, the weather is colder and it gets darker earlier in the evening.
 Demand for electricity increases because electrical appliances are being used to heat and light homes for a while longer each day.